niki4/go_twitch/README.md

 If you want to run it on your own Heroku instance, simply follow this guideline: https://devcenter.heroku.com/articles/getting-started-with-go#deploy-the-app

+#### How to use?
+1. Open main page
+2. Click "Login with Twitch account".
+This will redirect you to Twitch OAuth page, where you should give consent on using the client app with your Twitch account.
+3. Once you confirm login, you will be redirected to /streams page where displayed list of 20 latest streams which are currently online.
+4. Simply click on desired stream link and enjoy watching stream, chat and events

 ## Known issues
 1. Once you get logged in to Twitch, your session keeps alive for around one hour.
 There is no automatic refresh for your auth token, so (at least locally) you have to manually clean cookies in order to get a new one.
 I will fix it if I find the time, also feel free to send PR with fix, I'll be more than happy accept it.